cwood821/handlebars-review/ReadMe.md

 ---
 ## You can use it on the front and backend

+Use it with:
-- Use it with plain JavaScript
+- Plain JavaScript on the front end
-- Use it with Express
+- Express

 ---